glottolog/glottolog/languoids/README.md

 ### How to request name changes for languoids

 You may follow the procedure in the [exemplary pull request 3](https://github.com/clld/glottolog/pull/3) to change a name of a languoid.
+Alternatively, you may create a pull request through-the-web, following the steps described in [issue #4](https://github.com/clld/glottolog/issues/4).